bgachara/bgachara.github.io/posts/rust_ref.md

 println!("{}", print_ans(100));

 ```
-### Closure as Ds
+### Closure as DS

 - like functions can also be used as fields in structs or tuples.

 ### Laziness

 - Closures are not computed until they are called.
-- For function that takes long to be computed, better performance by rewriting as a closure.
+For function that takes long to be computed, better performance by rewriting as a closure.

 ## Function Iteration